Concordium/concordium-base/rust-bins/docs/keygen.md

 - `--ip-identity` is the integer identifying the identity provider on the chain.
 This needs to be unique among identity providers.
 It has no special meaning
 - `--description` string, a free-form description containing information that users will want to see about the identity provider
-- `--global` a filename, containing cryptographic parameters of the chain anonymity revokers will be a part of.
 - `--name` a string, a simple identifier of the identity provider.
 Chosen by themselves.
 - `--url` a URL with the website of the identity provider
 - `--rand-input`, a filename with the randomness input.
 It must contain at least 64 bytes.